-Minimum Qualifications for SC Supervisors:

-- 1. Must have knowledge of Pennsylvania's intellectual disability and autism service system which includes successful completion of: - Person-Centered Thinking training - Person-Centered Planning training - 2.
-Must meet the following educational and experience requirements:
+Minimum Qualifications for SC Supervisors: 1.
+Must have knowledge of Pennsylvania's intellectual disability and autism service system which includes successful completion of: • Person-Centered Thinking training

+• Person-Centered Planning training

+2. Must meet the following educational and experience requirements:

-- A bachelor's degree with a major coursework in sociology, social welfare, psychology, gerontology, criminal justice or other related social sciences; and two years' experience as a Supports Coordinator; or - Have a combination of experience and education equaling at least six years of experience in public or private social work including at least 24 college-level credit hours in sociology, social work, psychology, gerontology or other related social science. - 3.
-Have criminal history clearances per 35 P.S. §10225.101 et seq. and 6 Pa.
-Code Chapter 15. - 4.
-Have child abuse clearance (when the participant is under age 18) per 23 Pa.
+• A bachelor's degree with a major coursework in sociology, social welfare, psychology, gerontology, criminal justice or other related social sciences; and two years' experience as a Supports Coordinator; or

+• Have a combination of experience and education equaling at least six years of experience in public or private social work including at least 24 college-level credit hours in sociology, social work, psychology, gerontology or other related social science.

+3. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
+If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
+If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:

+- •Time elapsed since the conviction;

+- •The evidence of the individual's rehabilitation; and

+- •The nature and requirements of the job.

+Documentation of the review must be maintained for any staff that were hired whose criminal history clearance results or criminal history check identified a criminal record.

+4. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
 C.S.
+Chapter 63.

-Chapter 63. - 5.
-Have a valid driver's license if the operation of a vehicle is necessary to provide Support Coordination services. - 6.
-Complete a minimum of 24 hours of training each year.
+5. Have a valid driver's license if the operation of a vehicle is necessary to provide Support Coordination services.

+6. Complete a minimum of 24 hours of training each year.